nguyen190887/wknd-learn/Misc.md

 - https://www.versioneye.com/ - checking version of dependencies (e.g. any vunerable issues in a package)
 - https://www.tripwire.com/ - can be used to monitor credentials file and more
 - https://42crunch.com/api-conformance-scan/ - API conformance scan, also auto generare tests; commercial tool
+- https://www.mend.io/renovate/ - "reduces risk, improves code quality, and cuts technical debt while improving time to release by automatically ensuring all dependencies are kept up to date"

 # Testing
 ## API Testing